MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-web/nav.md

   name:  |
     It indicates its role AND IF multiple navigations are present (ex: Main navigation, Site map, Breadcrumbs), the name of the navigation
   role:  |
-    It is discoverable with screenreader shortcuts as a navigation landmark
+    It is discoverable with screen reader shortcuts as a navigation landmark

 gherkin-keyboard:
   - when:  |